F-22 pilot attributes success to cadet airmanship program

 |Downloads:

-This work, F-22 pilot attributes success to cadet airmanship program, by Justin Pacheco, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-22 pilot attributes success to cadet airmanship program, by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.